revze/space-invaders/README.md

 # space-invaders
 Space Invaders is a Retro Game, in this repository i created it with Canvas HTML5.
-You can use, reuse, share, upload and modify this source code.
+You can use, reuse, share, upload, reupload, fork, clone, modify or anything you want with this source code.
 It's free!

 ![Space Invaders](https://raw.githubusercontent.com/revze/space-invaders/master/img/concept2.png)
 ![Space Invaders](https://raw.githubusercontent.com/revze/space-invaders/master/img/concept.png)